-Senators and/or officers not elected in spring semester will be chosen in fall semester by those senators/officials elected in the spring.
+Officers not elected in spring semester and senators not elected in fall semester will be chosen by those senators and officers who are elected.

 Further information on the election process and roles and responsibilities of representatives, senators and the HCSS is available from the Student Activities office or from the Student Senate's faculty advisor, Sharon Alter.